(Avail. 24/7)

 Expunging a Criminal Record

 For the first time in New Mexico State history, it is possible to expunge adult criminal history.
-Effective 2020, a new law went into effect in New Mexico that will help residents with criminal records expunge them, thereby removing them from public view and most background search results.
+Effective 2020, a new law was enacted in New Mexico to help residents with criminal records expunge them, removing them from public view and most background search results.

 At a Glance

 The new law, known as the Criminal Record Expungement Act, allows people with specific arrests and convictions to petition the court for Expungement.
-Expungements delete records in public databases, which means that individuals will not have to disclose their previous legal issues to an employer or on a job application.
+Expungements delete records in public databases, meaning individuals will not have to disclose their previous legal issues to an employer or on a job application.

 Who Can Expunge Their Record Under the New Act?